mcabbott/NamedPlus.jl/README.md

 To safely go back to an ordinary array, you aso need to be able to specify its order of indices, currently `unname(permutedims(A, (:α, :β)))` which always copies, here `unname(A, (:α,:β)` which does not.

-It also tries to handle wrapper types better, and provides some convenience macros.
+It also tries to handle wrapper types better, and provides some convenience macros:

 ```julia
 using NamedPlus, LinearAlgebra